 Interacting with the genomic context of physical linkage is the geographic context over which evolutionary processes play out (Charlesworth et al. 1997; Lenormand 2002; Stankowski et al. 2017).
-While a single selective sweep in one population can eliminate genetic variation at a selected locus and linked variants (Maynard Smith and Haigh 1974; Fay and Wu 2000; Nielsen et al. 2005), in nature selective pressures tend to vary across time and space (Clausen et al. 1941; Endler 1977; Lenormand et al. 1999).
-Temporally fluctuating selection can maintain selected alleles at intermediate frequencies, as has been observed in Drosophila melanogaster (Bergland et al. 2014) and the yellow monkeyflower, Mimulus guttatus (Troth et al. 2018).
+A single selective sweep in one population can eliminate genetic variation at a selected locus and linked variants (Maynard Smith and Haigh 1974; Fay and Wu 2000; Nielsen et al. 2005).
+However, in nature selective pressures tend to vary across time and space in ways that can maintain variation.
+(Clausen et al. 1941; Endler 1977; Lenormand et al. 1999).
+Temporally fluctuating selection can maintain alleles at intermediate frequencies, as has been observed in Drosophila melanogaster (Bergland et al. 2014) and the yellow monkeyflower, Mimulus guttatus (Troth et al. 2018).
 Local adaptation in a geographically structured species can lead to the partitioning of variation among populations and the maintenance of alternatively adaptive alleles (Charlesworth et al. 2003; Wallbank et al. 2016; Nelson and Cresko 2018) as has been observed in insects (Mettler et al. 1977; Nosil and Crespi 2006), plants (Clausen et al. 1941; Angert et al. 2018), and vertebrates (Hoekstra et al. 2004; Jones et al. 2018).
 Consequently, gene flow can strongly influence the geographic distribution of genetic variation among populations (Wright 1931; Slatkin 1985) and across species boundaries (Pardo-Diaz et al. 2012; Fontaine et al. 2015).
-Genetic introgression from one species to another can even fuel adaptive diversification (Stankowski and Streisfeld 2015; Wallbank et al. 2016; Jones et al. 2018).
+Although genetic introgression from one species to another may impede neutral divergence, it can actually fuel adaptive diversification (Stankowski and Streisfeld 2015; Wallbank et al. 2016; Jones et al. 2018).

+Even in the absence of selection, population subdivision alone may affect the overall abundance of neutral genetic variation within a species.
+Theoretical models provide useful - but at times contradictory - predictions on this matter, with subdivision either increasing or decreasing expected coalescence times depending on model specifications and assumptions.
+For example, Slatkin (CITE) generalized the island model to demonstrate that population structure increases coalescence times (TT) in a structured population by:

+TT=T0+ (d-1)22dm

+Where d is the number of demes, m is the migration rate, and T0 is the expected coalescence time with no population structure (using the nomenclature of CITE).
+Whitlock and Barton (CITE), however, used a similar model but allowed deme extinction and variable contributions of each deme to the total population.
+The result was a decrease in effective population size, Ne, with increasing subdivision, and thus a decrease in expected levels of genetic variation.

-Despite this growing understanding of the general importance of genomic and geographic context on structuring genetic variation, precise understanding of how they interact to produce heterogeneous patterns of genetic variation is still lacking.
-Theoretical studies on how population subdivision impacts overall levels of variation make useful but somewhat contradictory predictions.
-Depending on model specifications and assumptions, population structure can either increase (Charlesworth et al. 2003) or decrease (Whitlock and Barton 1997) levels of standing variation in a metapopulation.
-Therefore, empirical studies that examine the joint effects of variation in selection regimes, geographic context, and recombination landscape on genomic patterns of genetic variation in the wild can be helpful.
+Despite this growing understanding of the general importance of genomic organization of selected loci and geographic context of organisms in the wild on the structuring genetic variation, precise understanding of how they interact to produce heterogeneous patterns of genetic variation is still lacking.
+Therefore, integrated simulation models paired with empirical studies that examine the joint effects of variation in selection regimes, geographic context, and recombination landscape are necessary for fully understanding the effects of these biological factors on genomic patterns of genetic variation in the wild.